PeimingCHEN/WHU-MFM-Dataset/README.md

 # WHU-MFM Dataset
 This script is a Python Blender script for generating a multi-focus and misaligned image dataset, which contains scenes' depth and defocus maps, objects' masks, camera parameters, and blur and all-in-focus images.

+Two datasets with different resolutions, 960 \* 720 and 480 \* 360, are available for download from \[ [Baidu Yun](https://pan.baidu.com/s/1KGHId-8mZB9PW2skyD0-PA?pwd=axke): axke\].
+The 960 \* 720 version is divided into three separate ZIP files.
+You can download the corresponding version according to the name of the compressed package.
 ## Installation
 * Blender 2.93 or above, downloadable [here](https://www.blender.org/).<br>
 * Download the repository:<br>